|

 using the sacred road to and from that

-site during the anual procession.
+site during the annual procession.

 Nearby is the Dipylon gate which was